DS3a/SLAM_research/readME.md

 The models, and textures in the minefield_sim/models, and the minefield_sim/media don't work unless you copy those folders to /usr/share/gazebo-9/
+Also, copy everything from worlds/gazebo_models_worlds_collection to /usr/share/gazebo-9/ for the asphalt plane, and the agriculture, uneven terrain thing

 Commands to run for the simulation: